 Research in the lab focuses on how goal-directed and sensory-driven information are integrated to determine what we perceive.
-The purpose of the work is to understand the mechanisms of selective attention that flexibly balance the ability to focus on a task of choice and sensitivity to external information.
+The purpose of the work is to understand the mechanisms of attentional control that flexibly balance the ability to select task-relevant information and suppress irrelevant distractors.

 The main focus of our research concerns the development of memory and metamemory in childhood.
 Broadly, we address questions such as: What are the building blocks of the developing ability to encode, store, and retrieve episodic memories from one’s own past?
 How does the subjective experience of remembering develop?
 What are the mechanisms underlying the complementary ability to remember nonoccurrences (i.e., remember that events did not happen)?

 Research in the Language Learning Lab investigates the mechanisms that infants use to acquire language, with a special emphasis on the extraction of statistical properties from the linguistic input.